 Duties & Responsibilities

-- Provide a physically and emotionally safe environment for young children in both indoor and outdoor settings;
+- Provide a physically and emotionally safe environment for young children both indoors and outdoors.

-- Help maintain the physical environment by contributing to housekeeping tasks as needed;
+- Maintain and enhance the physical environment by contributing to classroom housekeeping tasks as needed.

 At Mass Audubon, our highest priority is finding the best candidate for the job.
 Research has shown that people of color and women are less likely to apply for jobs if they don't believe they meet every one of the qualifications described in a job description.
 We encourage you to apply, even if you don't believe you meet every one of our described qualifications or you have a less traditional background.
 We are looking for applicants with the following qualifications:

-- Excellent verbal and written communication skills and ability to work cooperatively and independently required;
+- Excellent writing and communication skills and ability to work cooperatively and independently.